 Style 5 - Cylinder lining.

 1” Black / ⅛” Orange.
-Adjacent to the front and back edges of the cylinder but curving in to the cylinder edge at the ends, the upper curve heading towards the Orange line on the hanging bar on 4 cylinder engines.
+Adjacent to the front and back edges of the cylinder but curving in to the cylinder edge at the ends, the upper curve scarfing off towards the top corner of the cylinder cladding.
+(On Lode Star this lining is absent.)

 ⅛” Orange / 2” Black / ⅛” Orange.